 “What do we do on Gozo” I asked my friend.
 He replied “we relax”.
 Relax?
 As a solo traveler for so long, relax isn’t usually in my vocabulary as I try to see as much as I can in a short period of time.
 I’m not quite “check the box” traveler but the over the top Type A, need a vacation from my vacation type of traveler.
 Sometimes, I will schedule a spa day to relax (notice I have to “schedule” a relaxing day, oh the irony!)
-Here I was traveling with a longtime friend for the first time and being told all I’m going to do is relax – “You need to chill out” he said (easier said than done) knowing that I had run away from home.
+Here I was traveling with a longtime friend for the first time, without any photos of Gozo to research in advance, and being told all I’m going to do is relax – “You need to chill out” he said (easier said than done) knowing that I had run away from home.
 For any East Coast, city Type A girl, like me, being told you are doing absolutely nothing for the next twelve (ended up as nineteen) days is scary.
 It was a test I was likely to fail, or so I thought.

 On day three, I was full of stress, nowhere near a relaxing state at the nightmare Airbnb house.
 I didn’t anticipate fracturing my foot on day three but the universe decided I needed a “push” to relax.
 Getting hurt and not being able to walk without pain and swelling isn’t the ideal situation for a vacation, however, it was my reality.
 With all of my plans and schedules shot to hell, I had to just wave the white flag and surrender to this island life and chill out.
 If you look at the Visit Malta website, their Gozo page states “For those who wish to switch off and regenerate, Gozo is the place to be“.
 Fair enough, let’s see…..we hit “reset” on our holiday at the five star luxury Kempinski Gozo hotel.